Memphis, TN

 Our goal in the Department of Physics and Materials Science is to advance scientific knowledge and innovation while at the same time educating the next generation of talented scientists.
 Our dedicated faculty supports this mission with cutting-edge research, unique programs, and a supportive learning environment.
 Our undergraduate students are encouraged to participate in research as early as their freshman year.
 We welcome school groups to visit our department to see our labs and talk with our faculty.

-The Voyage Solar System Model will be located on our main campus along a North-South primary walkway and will allow UM students of all majors the rare opportunity to experience Earth’s place within our Solar System from new perspectives that inspire wonder and awe.
-It will help students comprehend how small and fragile Earth is within the tremendous breadth of our Solar System, and also how unique Earth is in its ability to provide the resources needed to sustain life as we know it.
+The Voyage Solar System Model is located on our main campus along a North-South primary walkway and allows UM students of all majors the rare opportunity to experience Earth’s place within our Solar System from new perspectives that inspire wonder and awe.
+It helps students comprehend how small and fragile Earth is within the tremendous breadth of our Solar System, and also how unique Earth is in its ability to provide the resources needed to sustain life as we know it.
 This awareness can help students see themselves as active participants in the Universe, making choices that matter for the future of life on Earth.
 Such a perspective can motivate students to seek more collaborative and sustainable solutions to environmental and social challenges.

 Implementation Plan